1- Use readonly fields and initialize them through the constructor.

 Console.WriteLine(person.GetFullName());

-1- The FirstName and LastName properties are read-only.
+In this example: 1- The FirstName and LastName properties are read-only.

 2- The only way to set FirstName and LastName is through the constructor.